Blue-cheeked amazon: Description

 The blue-cheeked amazon is 34 to 37 cm long and weighs 481 to 615 g.
 The sexes are alike.
 Adults are mostly green.
 They are ochre on their lores and immediate forehead; the rest of the forehead and most of their crown are yellow with green tips on the feathers.
 Their lower half of their face, the sides of their neck, and the sides of their throat are lavender blue.
 Their nape and the rest of their upperparts and their underparts are green.
 The feathers of the nape and side of the neck have black edges that give a scalloped appearance.
 Their tail feathers are green with yellow tips that are wider on the outer feathers.
 The carpal edge of their wing is yellowish green and their primaries are black with blue outer webs.
 Their inner secondaries are green with pale blue tips and the outer ones bright yellow or orange, also with pale blue tips.
 Their iris is blackish, their bill dusky with a red base on the maxilla, and their legs and feed gray.
 Immature birds are similar to adults, but with less blue on the head and duller yellow on the crown.

 Distribution and habitat

-The blue-cheeked amazon is found from extreme eastern Venezulea east through Guyana, Suriname, and French Guiana and south slightly into northern Brazil.
+The blue-cheeked amazon is found from extreme eastern Venezuela east through Guyana, Suriname, and French Guiana and south slightly into northern Brazil.
 The species' habitat requirements are not well understood.
 In the Venezuela/Guyana tepui zone it occurs in humid lowland forest and the foothills.
 In Suriname it occurs during part of the year in forests on the coastal sand ridges.
 In elevation it ranges from sea level to (in Venezuela) 1700 m.